FEBRUARY 16 - BIRTHS

 Ernst Haeckel

-German biologist who separated the animal kingdom into unicellar and multicellular organisms, and was an enthusiastic supporter of Darwin's theories.
+Ernst Heinrich Haeckel was a German naturalist and biologist who separated the animal kingdom into unicellar and multicellular organisms, and was an enthusiastic supporter of Darwin's theories.
 He led numerous scientific expedition, and cataloged 4,000 new species of lower marine animals.
 However, he held an erroneous concept, popularized an expression, "Ontogeny recapitulates phylogeny," (meaning that he supposed any animal embryo progresses through all previous evolutionary stages as it develops) which he based on the striking resemblance of the early embryos of many early vertibrate embryos.
 Such interpretation may not have lasted, but he nevertheless stimulated enquiry.
-He coined many words used by biologists today, such as ecology, phylum and phylogeny.«
+He coined many words used by biologists today, such as ecology, phylum and phylogeny.« more

 Julius Thomsen

 (Hans Peter Jörgen) Julius Thomsen was a Danish chemist who tabulated the amount of heat released or absorbed in 3,500 chemical reactions.
-He also prepared the first table of the relative strengths of acids.
+He originated the term acidity and prepared the first table of the relative strengths of acids.
 He became wealthy from his process (patented in 1853) for the fabrication of soda from the mineral cryolite.
 In 1878, Thomsen (and independently by Marcellin Berthelot) proposed that every chemical change proceeds in such a direction that it will produce the most heat.
 However, this statement is incorrect, for many exceptions are known in which chemical reactions are spontaneous even though they absorb heat.
-Thomsen designed the modern format of groups and periods on the long form of the Periodic Table of the Elements (1895)«
+Thomsen designed the modern format of groups and periods on the long form of the Periodic Table of the Elements (1895).« more

 Sir Francis Galton

-English scientist, founder of eugenics, statistician and investigator of intellectual ability.
+English anthropologist, eugenicist and statistician who was an investigator of intellectual ability and the founder of eugenics.
 He explored in south-western Africa.
 In meteorology, he was first to recognise and name the anticyclone.
 He interpreted the theory of evolution of (his cousin) Charles Darwin to imply inheritance of talent could be manipulated.
 Galton had a long-term interest in eugenics - a word he coined for scientifically selected parenthood to enable inheritance of beneficial characteristics.
-He coined the phrase "nature versus nurture."
+He coined the phrase “nature versus nurture.”
 Galton experimentally verified the uniqueness of fingerprints, and suggested the first classification based on grouping the patterns into arches, loops, and whorls.
-On 1 Apr 1875, he published the first newspaper weather map - in The Times[Image: at age about 50]
+On 1 Apr 1875, he published the first newspaper weather map, in The Times[Image: at age about 50]

 Carl Theodor Ernst von Siebold